- Arsenic is naturally present at high levels in the groundwater of a number of countries.

 - Contaminated water used for drinking, food preparation and irrigation of food crops poses the greatest threat to public health from arsenic.

 - Long-term exposure to arsenic from drinking-water and food can cause cancer and skin lesions.
-It has also been associated with developmental effects, cardiovascular disease, neurotoxicity and diabetes.
+It has also been associated with cardiovascular disease and diabetes.
+In utero and early childhood exposure has been linked to negative impacts on cognitive development and increased deaths in young adults.

 - The most important action in affected communities is the prevention of further exposure to arsenic by provision of a safe water supply.